anilmainali/SoftwareTesting/SoftwareTesting-Notes.md

 - To ensure that it satisfies the BRS that is Business Requirement Specification and SRS that is System Requirement    Specifications.

-## What is QA?
-Q stands for quality and A stands for Assurance.
-## Why Company needs QA?
-Quality
 ## QA Types?
 Different industry has different standards/requirements.
 ## QA Professionalism?